rajarshisamaddar/skycast/README.md

 ## Acknowledgments

-Special thanks to [OpenWeatherMap](https://openweathermap.org/) for providing the weather data API.
+Special thanks to [WeatherAPI.com](https://openweathermap.org/) and IPinfo.io for providing the weather data API.

 ## Contact